mattseery/project/report/Project Report/unsw-ZZSC9020-report.md

 Acknowledgements:
   - "All thanks must go to our families and university professors who have guided us through this Capstone Project.
 Without them this would not be possible."

 Abstract: "Forecasting electricity demand is an important requirement as there are now more interested stakeholders associated with the generation and distribution of this service.
 Traditionally electricity demand was just the concern of governments.
 However, this has now been extended to market bodies and owners and operators of the underlying infrastructure required for this service.
 Forecasting accurate energy demand not only supports network infrastructure, but also aides investment decisions about power generation.
-It is of thus of interest to a variety of stakeholders including power utilities, energy policymakers, and private investors just to name a few.
+It is thus of interest to a variety of stakeholders including power utilities, energy policymakers, and private investors just to name a few.
 This study aims to demonstrate how neural network (specifically LSTM neural networks) can be used to accurately forecast short-term energy demand.
 The focus will be on attributes such as temperature, month of the year, day of the week and time of the day as well as how past time lags can be used to predict future demand values.
 It is envisaged that the results of this study will provide useful insights for governments and market bodies to assist in the rules, policies and pricing that are invoked on the energy sector.
 Additionally, the businesses operating in this sector can use this information to guide their decision-making regarding electricity generation and distribution, as well as for the purpose of price benchmarking."
 output:
   pdf_document:
     template: template.tex